Dispatches

 2. Hangzhou: a frontier model with no Nvidia in the loop

 Be careful here.
-Huawei's headlines — $12B in expected AI-chip revenue this year, up 60% year-on-year — are vendor claims and should be treated that way; revenue projections live or die on yield ramp, HBM availability, and the willingness of Chinese hyperscalers to absorb supernode integration costs.
-The Trump administration has in parallel cleared roughly ten Chinese firms — Alibaba, Tencent, ByteDance among them — to buy up to 75,000 H200 units each.
+Huawei's headline figure of $12 billion in expected AI-chip revenue this year, up 60% year-on-year is a vendor claim and should be treated that way.
+Revenue projections live or die on yield ramp, HBM availability, and the willingness of Chinese hyperscalers to absorb supernode integration costs.
+The Trump administration has in parallel cleared roughly ten Chinese firms, Alibaba, Tencent and ByteDance among them, to buy up to 75,000 H200 units each.
 So China now has a partial Nvidia channel reopened and a credible domestic path for the first time.
-That is not a sovereignty win in the way Beijing's communiqués frame it.
-It is an optionality win.
-The two are different and the second one matters more for capex committees and risk officers.
+Beijing's communiqués call that a sovereignty win.
+Optionality is the better word for it, and optionality is what matters to capex committees and risk officers.

 3. Bengaluru: the launch event that was also the entry event